mertmzzx/mertmzzx/README.md

 ## Hello,
-#### My name is Mert and I am currently a first year student in Sofia, Bulgaria.
+#### My name is Mert and I am currently a student in Sofia, Bulgaria.

  🏛️ **-** *Technical University - Sofia*